Hessian-Free High-Resolution Nesterov Acceleration for Sampling: Theoretical Analysis of the HFHR Dynamics and Algorithm

-Remark \ref{remark:iteration_complexity} and \ref{remark:iteration_complexity_2} demonstrate that HFHR algorithm can lead to a similar bound on iteration complexity as ULD algorithm but with an improved constant, which establishes HFHR as a more efficient algorithm than ULD algorithm.
-This improvement also shows that the acceleration of HFHR can be carried through from continuous time to discrete time.
-Appendix \ref{sec_onAlpha} presents an additional case study that further demonstrates this point analytically.
+Rmk.\ref{remark:iteration_complexity} shows HFHR algorithm can lead to a similar bound on iteration complexity as ULD algorithm but with an improved constant, and thus having $\alpha \neq 0$ is advantageous.
+It also shows that the acceleration of HFHR carries through from continuous to discrete time.
 The same conclusion has been consistently observed in numerical experiments too.

+\begin{remark} Readers interested in more explicit condition number dependence are referred to Appendix \ref{sec_onAlpha}, where we show, for 2D Gaussian target with condition number $\kappa\gg 1$, the convergences of Euler discretizations of ULD under optimal parameters and HFHR under suboptimal parameters are, respectively, $(1-1/\kappa+o(1/\kappa))^n$ and $(1-2/\kappa+o(1/\kappa))^n$, where $n$ is the number of iterations.
+The latter (HFHR) is faster despite of suboptimal parameters.
+Also, like discussed in Sec.\ref{sec:theoryConti}, this result is also based on not comparing bounds but exact estimates, and thus trustworthy. \end{remark}